 In the list of settings, tap Quick responses.

-Now you see the list with the four quick responses that are available in Android.
 You can customize any of them by tapping on them.

 When you tap on a quick response, you can edit it, changing its text to anything you wish.
 Insert a text that comes in handy more than once.
 Maybe someone keeps calling you, but you don't want to hear it and only have one thing to say.
 When you are done customizing a message, tap OK.

 Your message should now be displayed in the list, replacing the one you chose to edit.
 When you are done customizing your quick responses as needed, close the Phone app.

 Did you add any noteworthy quick responses?

 Now you know how to add your own quick responses on your Android smartphone.
 If someone is indeed pestering you, keep in mind that you can also block their calls and messages.
 Before you close this page, please let us know what new quick responses did you add?
 Anything funny or useful that you wouldn't mind sharing?
 Let us know in a comment.